nicklafferty/craftycody/content/crafts/diy-dining-table.md

 I added small L-brackets to the inside of the skirts where they connected to the legs for some extra stability.

 If there are any mistakes, now is the time to fix them with wood filler (before you put the tabletop on).
 Follow the directions on the bottle to the T and go ahead and stain if it says to do it immediately after drying.
+I also used wood filler in the obvious screw holes.

 ![](/uploads/in-progress-dining-table-build-diy-8.jpg)